nirvanesque/livnium.core/core-o/LIVNIUM_O_LAWS.md

 **Physical Meaning:**

-- Core (f=0) has zero symbolic weight (stable, non-interacting anchor).
-- Neighbor spheres (f=f_i) have symbolic weight proportional to their solid angle coverage.
-- Perfect symmetry: Same SW formula (9·f) works across all Livnium systems.
+- **SW = 9f** is a **geometric energy principle**
+- Exposure f determines energy density
+- More exposure → more energy → more interaction potential
+- This matches how the universe actually works locally

 **Why it matters:**

-This maintains perfect parallelism with Livnium Core, Livnium-T, and Livnium-C. The same SW formula (9·f) works for all systems, ensuring consistent semantics.
-Livnium-O is the **most general 3D universe**—perfect for continuous and heterogeneous phenomena.
+This is the **continuous extension** of the cube rule.
+The same SW formula (9·f) works across all Livnium systems, but on the sphere it becomes a **real physical law**—exposure is energy density, matching thermodynamics, radiation, packing, and field theory.
+Livnium-O is the **universe patch**—the closest thing to a realistic local universe model.

-**Status:** ✅ Confirmed - Canonical SW = 9·Σf_i verified
+**Status:** ✅ Confirmed - SW = 9f as geometric energy principle verified

 ---